chinamike65/hugo-tuolesi/content/book3/book3en.md

 If you can think of it: it would be a pity to waste your time.

-With this kind of awareness, the notion that a human being full of leisure is rare arises easily.
+With this kind of awareness, the notion that a human being full of freedoms is rare arises easily.

 Being close to good people and being able to meet a worthy teacher are the outer conditions for learning and cultivating the Dharma; one is a person who is free and full of time, and has the eighteen conditions of being free.

 Learning Buddhism requires many different conditions.
 These two are the biggest and most important.
 We have already satisfied these two conditions.
-In this life, we should diligently practice the Dharma, so as not to waste our time and life.
+In this life, we should diligently practice the Dharma, so as not to waste this tremendous potentiality.

 201

-Section 2 Correctly understand that the heart of the Dharma is to be close to the guru, which is the foundation of the Path.
+#### Section 2 Correctly understand that the heart of the Dharma is to be close to the guru, which is the foundation of the Path.

 There are the Lower, Middle, and Upper scopes.

 Where to start learning Buddhism, that is to start with the path of the Lower scope, the most difficult thing to cultivate is the path of the Lower scope.

 Some people start cultivation directly from the Middle scope, which is impossible to achieve.
-If you want to achieve success, you must first cultivate the path of the Lower scope.
+If you want to succeed, you must first cultivate the path of the Lower scope.

 The Path is the Path.

 If you have the Path, you can achieve success.
 If you don’t follow the Path, you can only accumulate some blessings, but it is impossible to attain liberation.

-The foundation of the path of the Upper scope is the path of the Middle scope, the foundation of the path of the Middle scope is sergeant Dao, and the basis of the Lower scope is to be close to the teacher, so being close to the teacher is the foundation of the Path.
+The foundation of the path of the Upper scope is the path of the Middle scope, the foundation of the path of the Middle scope is Lower scope, and the basis of the Lower scope is to be close to the teacher, so being close to the teacher is the foundation of the Path.

 To become a Buddha, one must cultivate these three paths.

 1. The goal of the path of the Three Scopes

-The goal pursued by the corporal priesthood is not to fall into the evil realms of rebirth.
+The goal pursued by the Lower scope is not to fall into the evil realms of rebirth.

-Including the impermanence of life, the suffering of the three evil realms, taking refuge, and respecting cause and effect.
+It includes understanding the impermanence of life, the suffering of the three evil realms, taking refuge, and respecting cause and effect.

-These four parts are to be cultivated by the mortals, and the result of achievement is the fruit of human and heaven.
+These four parts are to be cultivated by the mortals, and the result of achievement is the fruit of humans and gods.

 The goal pursued by the the path of the Middle scope is to liberate oneself and obtain the fruit of Arhatship.

 To attain Arhatship, one must have renunciation.
 On the basis of renunciation, one can then cultivate the Four Noble Truths of Suffering, Accumulation, Elimination, and the Path.

-There are also two kinds of methods, one is to cultivate the Twelve Links of Dependent Origination, and the other is to cultivate morality, concentration, and wisdom.
-These three are the methods of the àth of the Middle Scope.
+There are also two kinds of methods, one is to meditate on the Twelve Links of Dependent Origination, and the other is to cultivate morality, concentration, and wisdom.
+These three are the methods of the path of the Middle Scope.
 If you can practice any one of them, you can achieve the status of Arhat.

 202